 10 Most Confusing Spanish Word Pairs of All Time

-Even after clearing up your cognates and homophones, reviewing your grammar rules and getting closer to mastering your native accent, there are still some simple words that are easily confused.
+When studying Spanish, even after getting down cognates and homophones, nailing the grammar rules and getting closer to a native-like accent, there are still some simple words that can be easily confused.

-These words sound somewhat similar, often varying by only one vowel or consonant, which can put you in some situaciones graciosas (funny situations), as you’ll see.
+These pairs of words sound quite similar, often varying by only one vowel or consonant, but they mean very different things.

 - 1. Mierda (Excrement) and Miedo (Fear)